BrockDeveloper/y2e-Yeelight-controller/README.md

 my work is *free*, however if you want to *support* my projects, and especially if you like them, you can *contribute* by making a small *donation* whit this button:

 <a href="https://www.buymeacoffee.com/brockdev" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/lato-orange.png" alt="Buy Me A Coffee" style="height: 51px !important;width: 217px !important;" ></a>

+## DEVELOPERS section
+In the source code folder, you can find the source files and a list of the libraries that I used in this project:
+* BrockUtility.jar included and owned by me
+* JavaFX that provide the gui, download link: https://openjfx.io/
+* YAPI yeelight api by @florian-mollin, download link: https://github.com/florian-mollin/yapi The project is developed in java language in the intellij IDEA community development environment: https://www.jetbrains.com/idea/